Would you like to create an Advance Directive right now?

 An Advance Directive is a legal document that specifies your healthcare preferences in situations where you are unable to communicate your decisions.

-It typically comes into effect if you are incapacitated or seriously ill, ensuring that your medical treatment aligns with your wishes.
+It typically comes into effect if you are incapacitated or seriously ill.
+Through an Advance Directive, you can ensure that your medical treatment aligns with your wishes, even when you can't communicate them directly.

 Living Wills vs Advance Directives